SpecAware: A Spectral-Content Aware Foundation Model for Unifying Multi-Sensor Learning in Hyperspectral Remote Sensing Mapping: Proposed Methodology

 Then, to effectively fuse the spectral-physical features and sensor-attribute features, we designed a simple cross-modal feature fusion (CFF) module.
 Firstly, the two features are aligned using two independent linear projections and then concatenated.
 A residual \textit{MLP} subsequently processes the fused vector, reducing its dimensionality while modeling the complex interactions between sensor and spectral information.

 Finally, a lightweight spectral-aware Transformer applies self-attention to the band embedding for contextual enhancement, producing the final enhanced meta-embedding $E_{meta}$:

-To capture the intrinsic spectral and spatial characteristics of HSI image $X\in\mathbb{R}^{C\times H\times W}$, where $C$, $H$, and $W$ are the number of channels, spatial height, and width, respectively, we introduce a single dual-pooling strategy to extract patch-level scene features.
+On the other hand, to capture the intrinsic spectral and spatial characteristics of HSI image $X\in\mathbb{R}^{C\times H\times W}$, where $C$, $H$, and $W$ are the number of channels, spatial height, and width, respectively, we introduce a dual-pooling strategy to extract patch-level scene features.
 Specifically, both an average pooling and a max pooling layer are applied to the feature map $X$ with a non-overlapping kernel of size $k\times k$, which is identical to the patch size of the MAE encoder.
-This process yields two sets of features, $X_{\mathrm{avg}}$ and $X_{\mathrm{max}}$, representing the average and maximum values within each patch-sized region, respectively.

-Subsequently, the two pooled features are then concatenated and mapped to a lower-dimensional space using an \textit{MLP} to generate the final content features $E_{content}$, which can be defined as:
+This process yields two sets of features, $X_{\mathrm{avg}}$ and $X_{\mathrm{max}}$, representing the average and maximum values within each patch-sized region, respectively. where $N = (H/k) \times (W/k)$ is the number of non-overlapping patches.
+Subsequently, the two pooled features are then concatenated and mapped to a lower-dimensional space using stacked \textit{MLP} layers to generate the final content features $E_{content}$, which can be defined as:

 Finally, the meta features $E_{meta}$ and content features $E_{content}$ are fused.
-Given that this is also a cross-modal fusion task, we reuse the proposed simple CFF module, consisting of linear alignments and \textit{MLP} layers, to create a comprehensive conditional vector \textit{E}, enabling dynamic content awareness for each HSI cube, which in turn drives the two subsequent hypernetworks.
+Given that this is also a cross-modal fusion task, we reuse the proposed simple CFF module to create a comprehensive conditional vector \textit{E}, enabling dynamic content awareness for each HSI cube, which in turn drives the two subsequent hypernetworks.

-Notably, the encoding process dynamically generates a unique, content-adaptive embedding for each sample in one training batch.
+Notably, the encoding process dynamically generates an instance-specific and content-adaptive embedding for each sample in one training batch.
 For simplicity, the batch dimension \textit{B} has been omitted in the formulas.